 Russian court fines Alphabet's Google 7.2 bln roubles

-MOSCOW, Dec 24 (Reuters) - A Moscow court on Friday said it was fining Alphabet's Google GOOGL.O 7.2 billion roubles ($98 million) for what it said was a repeated failure to delete content Russia deems illegal, the first revenue-based fine in this kind of case in Russia.
+MOSCOW, Dec 24 (Reuters) - A Moscow court on Friday said it was fining Alphabet's Google GOOGL.O 7.2 billion roubles ($98 million) for what it said was a repeated failure to delete content Russia deems illegal, the first revenue-based fine of its kind in Russia.

-Moscow has increased pressure on Big Tech this year in a campaign that critics characterise as an attempt by the Russian authorities to exert tighter control over the internet, something they say threatens to stifle individual and corporate freedom.
+Moscow has increased pressure on big tech this year in a campaign that critics characterise as an attempt by the Russian authorities to exert tighter control over the internet, something they say threatens individual and corporate freedom.

+Google said in an email it would study the court ruling before deciding on further steps.

+Russia has imposed small fines on foreign technology companies throughout this year, but Friday's penalty marks the first time it has exacted a percentage of a company's annual Russian turnover, greatly increasing the sum of the fine.

 ($1 = 73.3613 roubles)

-(Reporting by Anton Kolodyazhnyy Writing by Olzhas Auyezov; Editing by Kirsten Donovan)
+(Reporting by Anton Kolodyazhnyy Writing by Olzhas Auyezov; Editing by Kirsten Donovan and Barbara Lewis)

 ((alexander.marrow@thomsonreuters.com;))